Your Ultimate Guide to Watching Brooklyn Nets Games at Barclays Center

 - 5

-Check the Metropolitan Transit Authority (MTA) website or app for the latest service updates to plan your trip without any technical fouls.
+Check the Metropolitan Transit Authority (MTA) website for the latest updates before your trip.

 The Long Island Rail Road (LIRR)